ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

   - First line, HEAD ref, has list of supported capabilities (ex. multi_ack, thin-pack)
 - Pack format: send stream of objects in as small a payload as possible, for faster transfers
 - `fetch` needs to be able to parse this pack
-- Punting on "delta compression" for now
+- Punting on "delta compression" for now (see Chapter 30)
 - Starting with building a pack writer class instead of reader
 - Pack::Reader class
   - Author notes that the `input` must respond to certain methods.
 Good case for strong typing!